sectorsedgecommunity/mapping-docs/docs/json/environment.md

         ]
     }
 ],
-// Unknown all values for this
+// All possible values for this are unknown.
+Defaults to "underwater" "UnderwaterSound": "underwatercold",
-"UnderwaterSound": "underwatercold",

 ```